-Multiple Sclerosis (MS) is the most common neurodegenerative disease of young adults in our community, unfortunately striking people who are otherwise in the prime of their life.
+Multiple sclerosis (MS) is an inflammatory disease of the central nervous system (CNS), and is a common cause of neurological disability, affecting over 2 million people worldwide, including over 21,000 people in Australia.
+MS is the most common neurodegenerative disease of young adults in our community, unfortunately striking people who are otherwise in the prime of their life.